JGOlive/iob-soc/README.md

-# THIS REPOSITORY HAS THE PROJECT
+# This repository has the project

 Transmits audio wave thorugh pwm.